Retirement Plans

 One-Breath Recap

-A Traditional individual retirement account (IRA) gives a possible upfront deduction, tax-deferred growth, and ordinary-income taxation at distribution, while a Roth IRA is funded with after-tax dollars, grows tax-free, and pays qualified distributions tax-free with no lifetime required minimum distributions (RMDs).
+A Traditional individual retirement account gives a possible upfront deduction, tax-deferred growth, and ordinary-income taxation at distribution, while a Roth is funded with after-tax dollars, grows tax-free, and pays qualified distributions tax-free with no lifetime required minimum distributions.
 Employer plans span 401(k), 403(b), 457(b), SEP, and SIMPLE, where defined benefit shifts investment risk to the employer and defined contribution shifts it to the employee.
-Lock in the shared IRA limit of $7,500 (or $8,600 at 50 and older), the 10% penalty before age 59.5, the age 73/75 RMD start, and the 60-day indirect-rollover window with its 20% employer-plan withholding, and this heavily tested unit answers itself.
+Lock in the shared IRA limit of $7,500, or $8,600 at 50 and older, the 10% penalty before age 59 1/2, required minimum distributions starting April 1 of the year after turning 73 (75 for those born in 1960 or later), and the 60-day indirect-rollover window with its 20% mandatory withholding on employer-plan distributions.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Retirement Plans unit for the complete lesson.
+Read the full Retirement Plans unit.